jczestochowska/jczestochowska.github.io/index.md

 We have a winner!
 As it was also seen on community maps of all violations, also among the failed inspections only, dirty floor was mentioned the most as one of the violations.
 Two out of top three violations are related to cleaningness in the restaurant.
 Interestingly, many restaurants have problems with walls and ceiling constructions.
 Of course, there could be that some part of ceiling and wall problems is also due to dirtiness apart from construction.

 It seems that "most popular violations" are sanitary and facility related.
-It is surprising that even though we are analysing restaurants, there is only one food related violation among the top 10 and it is on 10th place.
+It is surprising that even though we are analysing restaurants, there is only one food related violation among the top 10 and it is on the 10th place.

 Even though after June 2018. violations changed, since we group violations in the same 5 categories as before, let's check if there is any change in the most frequent violation categories in failed inspections.